vickyrules/AndroidKotlinComposeBasics/basic-android-kotlin-compose-training-woof-material/README.md

 > Spring animation is a physics-based animation driven by a spring force.
 With a spring animation, the value and velocity of movement are calculated based on the spring force that is applied
 [read more..](https://developer.android.com/codelabs/basic-android-kotlin-compose-woof-animation?continue=https%3A%2F%2Fdeveloper.android.com%2Fcourses%2Fpathways%2Fandroid-basics-compose-unit-3-pathway-3%23codelab-https%3A%2F%2Fdeveloper.android.com%2Fcodelabs%2Fbasic-android-kotlin-compose-woof-animation#6)
 ---

+### Testing for Accessibility
+* *TalkBack*
+>[TalkBack](https://developer.android.com/codelabs/basic-android-kotlin-compose-test-accessibility?continue=https%3A%2F%2Fdeveloper.android.com%2Fcourses%2Fpathways%2Fandroid-basics-compose-unit-3-pathway-3%23codelab-https%3A%2F%2Fdeveloper.android.com%2Fcodelabs%2Fbasic-android-kotlin-compose-test-accessibility#2) is a Google screen reader that provides spoken feedback so users can navigate their device without looking at the screen.
+This is especially helpful for people with impaired vision.

+* *Switch Access*
+>[Switch Access](https://developer.android.com/codelabs/basic-android-kotlin-compose-test-accessibility?continue=https%3A%2F%2Fdeveloper.android.com%2Fcourses%2Fpathways%2Fandroid-basics-compose-unit-3-pathway-3%23codelab-https%3A%2F%2Fdeveloper.android.com%2Fcodelabs%2Fbasic-android-kotlin-compose-test-accessibility#3) lets you interact with your Android device using one or more switches instead of the touchscreen.
+This alternative to using the touchscreen for users is especially helpful to users with limited dexterity.

+---
 ### Descriptions (Project Wise):
 5).
 * [Woof with Animation](https://developer.android.com/codelabs/basic-android-kotlin-compose-woof-animation?continue=https%3A%2F%2Fdeveloper.android.com%2Fcourses%2Fpathways%2Fandroid-basics-compose-unit-3-pathway-3%23codelab-https%3A%2F%2Fdeveloper.android.com%2Fcodelabs%2Fbasic-android-kotlin-compose-woof-animation#2)